reedbryan/zola-dadalg/README.md

 This method was is the most basic implementation of my dads algoritm.
 It plays decently well and will likely beat someone new to the game.

 The **Hard AI** takes the euclidean DFC theology and takes it step further by looking one move further into the future.
 Taking into account all every responce to all of it's possible moves.
+It does this by calculating the worst case senario for every given move.
+Selecting the move with the least risk of DFC loss (see `FindBestMove` in [DadAlgNum2.cs](https://github.com/reedbryan/zola-dadalg/blob/main/Assets/AI/DadAlgNum2.cs)).

+When playtesting the algorithm with my dad we observed that I, a less experienced Zola player, tended to perform better.
+We guessed that this defensive style of play made the Hard AI better against players thinking many moves into the future.
+This would make some sense as there are similar cases with cheese engines being broken by using non-standard playstyles.
+Without any failsafes in place to prevent the AI from overestimating it's opponent I would maybe consider the "Hard" AI to be weaker then the easy one.
+I do have some ideas for improving the performence of the hard AI if I were to revisit the project (see [AI Improvement](#ai-improvement)).

+### **AI Improvement**

-## **About Me**
+## About Me
 My name is Reed Bryan and I am currently a software engineering undergrad at the University of Victoria.
 I started this project in 2022, decided to finally finish and release it around 2 years later in December of 2023.
 This is one of the projects I started but never managed to finish during that time.
 Recently I’ve started applying for jobs so I’ve been working to put more of them online.
 Back in 2020 I got really into game development after taking a computer programming course in the 10th grade.
 I started with a great web-based block coder called scratch which helped me to build an understanding of programming logic before I moved on to Unity.
 Unity is a free commercial game engine used to create professional games played by millions of people, and to create smaller projects like this one.
 I’ve been using Unity for over 5 years now and have a lot of appreciation for it as it's been a great source of learning and creativity for me.